yorishori/AnimeRanke-Node/README.md

 # Anime Ranker V2 (Node Edition)

 > The first version used raw HTML and JS executing on the browser.
-This had a lot of limitations in the things is could do; specially on backend stuff, like file managment and saving/manipulating information.
+This had a lot of limitations in the things it could do, specially on backend stuff; like file managment and saving/manipulating information.
 This new version has a back-end and should be better suited for this project.

 ## Objectives
 - Learn about the server-client model.
 HTTP methods